giftcards/FixedWidth/README.md

     'name' /* the name of the file required */,
     20 /* width required */,
-    array() /* initial lines if you have any defaults to an empty array */, "\r\n" /* line seperator defaults to \r\n */
+    array() /* initial lines if you have any defaults to an empty array */, "\r\n" /* line separator defaults to \r\n */
 );

-$line1 = $file->newLine(); //this instanciates a new line and adds it to the file
+$line1 = $file->newLine(); //this instantiates a new line and adds it to the file
                         //then returns it to be edited
 $line1[2] = 'w'; //the line class follows ArrayAccess so can be used as an array to set chars
-$line1['2:3'] = 'w'; //the index can also be a string with 2 numbers seperated by
+$line1['2:3'] = 'w'; //the index can also be a string with 2 numbers separated by
-                 //a colon to denote a range this is the equivelant range to the above
+                 //a colon to denote a range this is the equivalent range to the above
-                 //index it set the value from and including index a until and exlcuding
+                 //index it set the value from and including index a until and excluding
                  //index b
                  //you can also get a value using an index or range.
                  //you can also pass an instance of Slice which is what it is converted